iBlockAPI/API-Docs/source/bitcoin.rst

 getBlockHash
 ```````````
-Returns hash of block in best-block-chain at height provided
+Returns hash of block in best-block-chain at height provided.

 Definition::